erlang/otp/lib/kernel/doc/guides/socket_usage.md

 ### Counter Size

-The 'socket' nif uses counters for various things (e.g. number of send attempts).
+The 'socket' nif uses counters for various things (diagnistics and statistics).
 The size (in number of bits) of these counters can be explictly
 configured:

 ```text